chuongmep/bim42.github.io/_posts/2014-06-14-understanding-view-range.md

 &nbsp;

 EDIT : I have found on [Augi](http://www.augi.com/library/understanding-view-range) the solution for objects placed below the Bottom plane.
-These elements are displayed with the project&#8217;s Beyond> Style Line.
+These elements are displayed with the project's Beyond> Style Line.

 &nbsp;